 WordPress is a superb platform for magazine sites.
 Many well-known news and magazine sites – such as Variety, BBC America, Quartz, Fortune, CNN, Reuters, The New York Times, and TechCrunch – use WordPress to achieve their powerful and beautiful designs.

-Below we’ve compiled a list of 45 of the best WordPress magazine themes to help you create a powerful and unique site for whatever niche you’re in.
+Below we’ve compiled a list of the best WordPress magazine themes to help you create a powerful and unique site for whatever niche you’re in.
 All the themes listed below are fully responsive and highly customizable.
-Most of them offer a variety of color options, fonts, widgets and great plugins.
+Most of them offer a variety of color options, fonts, widgets, and great plugins.
 Perhaps most importantly, they are easy to set up and customize.

 Check them out!
 We hope you find the perfect theme to create the next big magazine site.